 The State of Ecommerce and the Rising Cost of Paid Advertising

-Ecommerce marketing is a tough field for retailers right now.
-The old methods for attracting business don’t work anymore, and companies are straining under the weight of new challenges, savvier customers, and an ever-expanding list of platforms to reach them on.
+Ecommerce marketing is a battlefield for retailers right now.
+The old methods for attracting, converting and retaining customers don’t work anymore.
+Merchants are straining under the weight of new challenges, savvier buyers, and an ever-expanding list of platforms to reach them on.

-And you can’t focus on JUST one tool.
-Relying on Facebook Marketing alone is a failing strategy, Content Marketing doesn’t work in a bubble, and selling on Amazon isn’t enough to keep you from being buried under an avalanche of products.
+And you can’t focus on just one channel.
+Relying on Facebook marketing alone is a failing strategy, content marketing doesn’t exist in a vacuum, and selling on Amazon isn’t enough to keep you from being buried under an avalanche of products.

 Shouting at customers online is no longer working.
 But what’s the solution?

 Easy.
 Stop chasing customers.
 Make them come to you.
 And you can do that with inbound marketing.